AP Results Day 2026: Key Dates & What to Expect

 • GPA (Grade Point Average): This reflects your overall academic performance in high school and is one of the most important factors.
 Colleges look at both your GPA and the rigor of the courses you’ve taken.
 Your AP scores do not affect your GPA.

-• Standardized Test Scores: SAT or ACT scores may be required, though many schools have gone test-optional.
+• Standardised Test Scores: SAT or ACT scores may be required, though many schools have gone test-optional.
 This allows applicants to choose whether they want to submit their test scores.
 If submitted, these scores are used to assess college readiness.

 • AP Scores: AP exams are not always required for admission, but strong AP scores (usually 3 or above) can: